openstack-archive/instack-undercloud/doc/source/advanced_deployment/network_isolation.rst

     OS::TripleO::CephStorage::Net::SoftwareConfig: /home/stack/nic-configs/ceph-storage.yaml

   parameters:
-    NeutronExternalNetworkBridge:
-      default: "''"
-      description: Set to "''" if floating IPs on tagged VLAN, "br-ex" if on native.
+    # Set to "br-ex" if using floating IPs on native VLAN on bridge br-ex
-      type: string
-    Controller-1::NeutronExternalNetworkBridge:
-      default: "''"
+    Controller-1::NeutronExternalNetworkBridge: "''"
-      description: Set to "''" if floating IPs on tagged VLAN, "br-ex" if on native.
-      type: string

   parameter_defaults:
     # Customize all these values to match the local environment